-To glimpse a snapshot of the global design landscape, we asked leading designers, artists, manufacturers, gallerists and makers to share the international creators and markets that continue to expand their imaginations.
-What emerged is a portrait of design in dialogue between old and new, local and cosmopolitan, tradition and reinvention.
+To glimpse a snapshot of the global design landscape, I asked leading designers, artists, manufacturers, gallerists and makers to share the international creators and markets that continue to expand their imaginations.
+What emerged is a portrait of the international design scene in dialogue between old and new, local and cosmopolitan, tradition and reinvention.
 From English ateliers to South African galleries, great design is inseparable from its origin, even as it finds its home abroad.

 Craft has a cultural signature

 For Katy Momeni Repetto, Creative Director at Momeni Rugs, national identity is built into the very structure of the rug world.
 “Our goal is to focus on [a] country’s quality strengths, whether it’s hand-knotted from India, machine-made rugs from Turkey, outdoor rugs from Egypt, or printed rugs from China,” she says.
 “Each collection has a unique story to tell… combined with the talented artisans who give the rugs their own character and originality.”
-Momeni’s approach to the global lan a map of global expertise: ancient techniques, modern manufacturing and the creative imprint of each region’s long-evolved practices.
+By working with the countries that do each best, they are able to offer the U.S. market the widest variety and cater to a range of market sectors, Repetto says.
+While not everyone I spoke to has the same goal of appealing to the largest possible market segment, the through line amongst the designers, makers and manufacturers alike, when asked about traveling for inspiration and sourcing abroad was a pursuit of excellence and authenticity.

-Ukrainian architect and designer Victoria Yakusha offers a more metaphysical take.
+Take Ukrainian architect and designer Victoria Yakusha, for example, who offers a more metaphysical take.
 Known for what she calls living minimalism, she centers her work on cultural memory and storytelling.
-“Mythology and animism—objects filled with stories, energy, and memory,” she says.
-“This blend of living history… and living materials with minimalism is what I refer to as living minimalism.”
-Her upcoming presentation at Design Miami this December will build on this worldview, grounding her sculptural forms in land, heritage and minimalism.
+Her work focuses heavily on “Mythology and animism—objects filled with stories, energy, and memory,” of where they are from, she says.
+Her upcoming presentation at Design Miami this December will feature anthropomorphized sculptural figures and seating, pictured below.

 Layers of legacy

-Across the channel, British design continues to shape interiors far beyond its borders.
-“British design has always been about a quiet layering of pattern, colour, and history,” says Birdie Fortescue, whose Norfolk-based studio draws on Continental antiques and travels across Europe and Asia and who recently presented their collections to the US market for the first time this month.
+Across the channel, British design continues to shape interiors far beyond its borders, where designers are creating the antiques of the future, while being inspired by the antiques of the past.
+“British design has always been about a quiet layering of pattern, colour, and history,” says Birdie Fortescue, whose Norfolk-based studio draws on Continental antiques and travels across Europe and Asia (and who recently presented their collections to the US market for the first time this month).
 “Designed in our Norfolk studio… every product has been crafted with future heritage in mind,” she says, emphasizing a lived-in elegance that resonates in the United States.

-That relationship to English heritage takes on a personal dimension for Isabel “Isy” Cheltenham, founder of Cheltenham Interiors, whose family is deeply entrenched in the world of polo.
+That relationship to English heritage takes on a personal dimension for Isabel “Isy” Jackson, founder of Chelt Interiors, whose family is deeply entrenched in the world of polo, and whose late uncle worked closely with King Charles.
 “The level of craftsmanship, historical narrative, and regal elegance [of the Royal Collection] is simply unmatched,” she says. “[It is] not something you can easily replicate or find in the U.S. Their pieces carry a sense of story and provenance that appeals to clients who want more than just décor, they want meaning and connection.
 For me, the Royal Collection is more than a brand,” she says, “It represents a philosophy: that beauty, tradition, and craftsmanship matter.
 And that’s something my clients truly value, especially American clients looking for that ‘British touch’.”
+Like Fortescue, Jackson emphasizes the English design scene’s focus on preserving historically British antiques and updating them for modern sensibilities.

 Markets as cultural microcosms

-Paris, of course, is another center where craft is not merely preserved but pushed forward.
+Paris, of course, is another of Europe’s aesthetic and cultural epicenters where craft is not merely preserved but pushed forward.
 Designer Thomas Pheasant recently collaborated with Ateliers Fey, a leather atelier established in 1910.
 “They are a generations-old [Parisian] atelier… that bridges traditional techniques and new ideas that push the art of leather,” he says.
 After discovering “a treasure chest of techniques I could never have imagined,” he commissioned a pair of suede tables requiring dozens of layered cuts to achieve a specific pattern.
 “Their atelier is a perfect example of commitment to the art of craft that is becoming increasingly appreciated here in the US.”

 Furniture designer Alison Zavracky of Studio Hinterland traces part of her practice to her graduate years in Copenhagen.
 “The Danish perspective on modern furniture has an emphasis on practicality, without sacrificing style,” she says.
 At Studio Hinterland, that influence blends with historical reinterpretation.
 “We’ve developed our own style… which we call referentially modern,” she says.
 Their Clovelea Collection is inspired by a Queen Anne–style Victorian mansion.
 It embodies this mixing of eras; the tiniest details bridging past and present.